Jewish Museum London

-The Jewish Museum London was a museum of British Jewish life, history and identity.
-The museum was situated in Camden Town in the London Borough of Camden, north London.
+The Jewish Museum London is a museum of British Jewish life, history and identity.
+It reopened in 2010 after a two-year-long £10 million renovation funded by the Heritage Lottery Fund and other donors.
+It continues to exist but is currently without permanent premises.
+The events, programmes and activities at the museum aim to provoke questions, challenge prejudice, and encourage understanding.
+In June 2026 the British government pledged £1 million of funding to help secure the museum's future.

+Until 2023 the museum was situated in Camden Town in the London Borough of Camden, north London.
 It was a place for people of all faiths to explore Jewish history, culture, and heritage.
 The museum had a dedicated education team, with a programme for schools, community groups and families.
-Charles, Prince of Wales (later King Charles III) was a patron of the museum.
+King Charles III is a patron of the museum.

-The events, programmes and activities at the museum aimed to provoke questions, challenge prejudice, and encourage understanding.

 The museum closed during the COVID-19 pandemic in the UK and reopened for two days a week in July 2021, but visitor numbers and income did not recover.
 The museum closed their Camden site to operate as a Museum without Walls, lending collections to other heritage organisations and leading learning programmes out in the local community, intending to sell the building and move elsewhere taking up to five years to plan and finance the move.

 History

 The museum, a registered charity, was founded in 1932 in the Jewish communal headquarters in Bloomsbury.
 In 1995, it moved to its current location in Camden Town.
 Until 2007 it had a sister museum in Finchley, operated by the same charitable trust and sited within the Sternberg Centre.
 The Camden branch reopened in 2010 after two years of major building and extension work.
 The £10 million renovation was funded by the Heritage Lottery Fund and private donations.

 The museum was in a row of buildings in Albert Street that have been listed Grade II by Historic England.

+In June 2026, the museum opened Two Rooms, an interim public exhibition space at JW3 in north London while continuing its search for a new permanent home.
+The space forms part of the museum's post-Camden model of presenting exhibitions while its permanent collection remains in storage and on loan.